 Part 4: BCG case interview preparation plan

 So what's the best way to prepare for your BCG case interviews?
-In our experience, the following 4-step approach yields really good results.
+Let's go through some additional tips to make sure you're fully prepared.

 4.1 Become really confident at maths